 The plant prefers well-drained soil and modest rainfall, but it can survive where soils are wet.
 Cassava roots do not tolerate freezing temperatures and the best growth is in full sun.

 Growing cassava yuca from start to harvest can take up to 18 months.
 The plants are started from propagules made from parts of mature stems.
-These are two to three inch cuttings with several bud nodes along the length.
+These are 2 to 3 inch cuttings with several bud nodes along the length.
 Lay the cutting on prepared soil in a pot and keep lightly misted in a sunny location.

-Grow the cuttings indoors until temperatures outside are at least 70 degrees Fahrenheit.
-Transplant them outside when the cuttings have sprouted and have at least two inches of growth.
+Grow the cuttings indoors until temperatures outside are at least 70 F. (21 C.).
+Transplant them outside when the cuttings have sprouted and have at least 2 inches of growth.

 Cassava Plant Care